When technology and nature meet

 Common triggers:

-- Heat sources: Transformers, inverters and distributors generate attractive temperatures
+- Heat sources: transformers, inverters, and distributors generate attractive temperatures

 - Dust & moisture: ideal living conditions for insect nests